mierkismantas/CovidData/CovidReact/README.md

 # Project: Covid-19
 ## Summary:

-Frontend application that lists Covid 19 Tests information
+Frontend application that lists Covid-19 Tests information

 ## How to start

 Navigate with CMD to root project folder (where this readme is located)

 In CMD use docker command or npm commands:

 ### docker-compose up -d --build